Montparnasse

 Students in the 17th century who came to recite poetry in the hilly neighbourhood nicknamed it after "Mount Parnassus", home to the nine Muses of arts and sciences in Greek mythology.
 The hill was levelled to construct the Boulevard Montparnasse in the 18th century.
 During the French Revolution many dance halls and cabarets opened their doors, becoming gathering points for artists.
 The area is also known for cafés and bars, such as the Breton restaurants specialising in crêpes (thin pancakes) located a few blocks from the Gare Montparnasse.
 The Pasteur Institute is located in the area.
 Beneath the ground are tunnels of the Catacombs of Paris.

+During the Interwar period, Montparnasse was the central hub of the School of Paris.

 Artistic hub

-In the 18th century, students recited poems at the foot of an artificial hillock of rock rubble from the catacombs, a near-by network of underground galleries.
-Ironically, they decided to baptise this mound "Mount Parnassus", named after the one celebrated by Greek poets.
-In the early 20th century, many Bretons driven out of their region by poverty arrived by train at Montparnasse station, the heart of the district, and settled nearby.
-Montparnasse became famous in the 1920s, referred to as les Années Folles (the Crazy Years), and the 1930s as the heart of intellectual and artistic life in Paris.
+In the 18th century, students recited poems at the foot of an artificial hillock of rock rubble from the Catacombs of Paris.
+Ironically, they decided to baptise this mound Mount Parnassus, named after the Mount Parnassus celebrated in Ancient Greek literature.
+In the early 20th century, many Bretons who were driven out of their region by poverty arrived by train at Gare Montparnasse, in the heart of the Montparnasse district, and settled nearby.
+Montparnasse became famous in the Roaring Twenties, referred to as les Années Folles (the Crazy Years), and the 1930s as the heart of intellectual and artistic life in Paris.
 From 1910 to the start of World War II, Paris' artistic circles migrated to Montparnasse as the alternative to the Montmartre district which had been the intellectual breeding ground for the previous generation of artists.
-The Paris of Zola, Manet, France, Degas, Fauré, a group that had assembled more on the basis of status affinity than actual artistic tastes, indulging in the refinements of Dandyism, was at the opposite end of the economic, social, and political spectrum from the emigrant artists who inhabited Montparnasse.
+The Paris of Charles Baudelaire, Robert de Montesquiou, Zola, Manet, France, Degas, Fauré typically indulged in the Bohemianism cultural refinements of Dandyism.

-Virtually penniless painters, sculptors, writers, poets and composers came from around the world to thrive in the creative atmosphere and for the cheap rent at artist communes such as La Ruche.
-Living without running water, in damp, unheated "studios", many sold their works for a few francs just to buy food.
+The cultural scene during the late-1920s for expatriates in Montparnasse and the 6th arrondissement is described in John Glassco's 1970 book Memoirs of Montparnasse.
+Virtually penniless painters, sculptors, writers, poets and composers came from around the world to thrive in the creative atmosphere of Montparnasse and for the cheap rent at artist communes, such as La Ruche.
+Living without running water, in damp, unheated Ateliers, many sold their works for a few Francs just to buy food.
 Jean Cocteau once said that poverty was a luxury in Montparnasse.
 First promoted by art dealers such as Daniel-Henry Kahnweiler, today works by those artists sell for millions of euros.